SteveTrewick/RuneFactory/README.md

 RuneFactory is a component of Sigil - a Swift syntax highlighting tool.

-It uses [SourceKIt Hipster](https://github.com/SteveTrewick/SourceKitHipster) to produce a symbol map of your Swift code that conatins information useful for a syntax highlighter.
+It uses [SourceKIt Hipster](https://github.com/SteveTrewick/SourceKitHipster) to produce a symbol map of your Swift code that contains information useful for a syntax highlighter.